sagemath/trac_to_gh/Issue 7401.md

 # Issue 7401: Derivative at a point is not translated into Maxima

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7401

 Original creator: robert.marik